 Fix 2: Disable the Data Saver Feature

 Data Saver or Low Data are some inbuilt features in both iPhone and Google Chrome that can set restrictions on your device's internet usage.
-If you have exhausted the data limit and are trying to load an HD video, then the feature can cause the video not playing in Chrome mobile error.
+If you have exhausted the data limit and are trying to load an HD video, then the feature can cause the video not to play in Chrome mobile error.
 To fix this, you can go to your phone's Network Settings > Mobile Data and turn off the "Low Data Mode" feature.

 Similarly, you can launch Chrome on your iPhone, go to its Menu > Settings > Bandwidth > Data Saver, and manually turn the Data Saver feature.